ClarkDoom/sharmagotchi/README.md

 ## Atributions:
 * All animations were created by myself using <a href="https://www.pixilart.com/">pixilart</a>.
 * Sounds provided by <a href="https://pixabay.com/">Pixabay</a> under an open license that allows for free personal or commercial use.
-* <a href="https://www.freepik.com/free-photo/yellow-clay-textured-background-colorful-handmade-creative-art-abstract-style_18096858.htm#query=mustard%20yellow%20background&position=41&from_view=keyword">Background Image by rawpixel.com</a> on Freepik